 The research endeavor will integrate social sciences and technical sciences, including the following elements:

-- Desk research to get an overview of the historical development of the case since the decision to acquire a new software system in 2009 and the first implementation of JUS-IT in 2012.
+- Desk research to get an overview of the historical development of the case since the decision to use AI and the first implementation of AI systems.
+Targeted desk research will be facilitated by our cooperation partner “kommunit IT-Zweckverband” (https://www.kommunit.de), a company that develops and supports public administration software, especially for cities and municipalities in Schleswig-Holstein.
 This research will be done by the social science partner and serve as an input for the technical partner.

 - In order to investigate the implementation and potential biases along the algorithmic value chain, the technical partners will investigate the functionality and decision-making processes of the software by means such as black-box analysis (Diakopoulos 2014).
 Subsequently, methods of Explainable AI (XAI) will be used to evaluate the impact of specific input values (features) on the software’s decisions and predictions.
 These insights will be used as an input for social science research that investigates the impact of the software on administrative procedures and the guiding social values.

-- Focus-group discussions will be undertaken with affected persons, i.e. the clients of the Agency for Labor, Social Affairs, Family and Integration in Hamburg specifically regarding childcare services.
-As the JUS-IT system is meanwhile implemented for several years, the focus groups will enable to reveal if and how the practice of family support has changed and how this affects the families that are clients of the agency.
+- Focus-group discussions will be undertaken with affected persons, i.e. (accepted and rejected) migrants and asylum seekers, and other BAMF clients.
+As the AI systems are meanwhile implemented for several years, the focus groups will enable to reveal if and how the practice of migration politics has changed and how this affects the clients of the process.

 - Interviews with domain experts will help to understand the context dependencies of actors within these areas.
-Interviews will be undertaken with local decision makers, external experts in family care such as members of the 2018 commission on child protection, as well as practitioners in the administration such as case managers and administration of the agency.
+Interviews will be undertaken with local decision makers, external experts in AI-based migration politics such as members of the Enquete Commission AI, as well as practitioners in the administration such as case managers and administration of the agencies.
 This will support the research in understanding the social, economic, political and administrative pressures that drive the debate around the case.
 This research will be undertaken by the social science partner.

 - Since the media discourse strongly influences public opinion and sets agendas for public discourse, it will be analyzed which topics, arguments, and sentiments shape the media discourse in order to capture the lines of arguments.
 A first overview of the media discourse seems to indicate that the topic is discussed under the issues of bad project management, overspending money, and complaints by the case managers working with the system, but not so much under topics specifically to AI.
-So far just one report of the data protection ombudsman has been found who complaint differences in deleting content in JUS-IT and the JUS-IT data warehouse.
-The different implementation refers also back to the quality of the project management.
-However, thereby issues of privacy of data are affected that can easily be overlooked by a case manager working with the system in daily routine.
-This is less covered in the media discourse which implies the question whether the public debate is misleading.
-This refers to the question whether or inasmuch there is a gap between technological development and public discourse and what core values resonate with the technology.
 This research will be undertaken by the social science partner.